Evis-S/credit-risk-classification/report-template.md

 <img width="850" alt="Screenshot 2023-07-17 at 11 42 46 PM" src="https://github.com/Evis-S/credit-risk-classification/assets/125109090/4b3c2446-2899-4479-afe7-3ea80eb209f3">

-Steps:
+ ## Steps:

-* Split the Data into Training and Testing Sets
+1.Split the Data into Training and Testing Sets

-*
-Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
+* Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

-Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
+* Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

-Split the data into training and testing datasets by using train_test_split.
+* Split the data into training and testing datasets by using train_test_split.

 <img width="540" alt="Screenshot 2023-07-18 at 12 40 04 AM" src="https://github.com/Evis-S/credit-risk-classification/assets/125109090/d68e8f24-9c57-4a79-9598-b2b1716541db">

-*Create a Logistic Regression Model 1  with the Original Data *
+2.Create a Logistic Regression Model 1  with the Original Data

-Fit a logistic regression model by using the training data (X_train and y_train).
+* Fit a logistic regression model by using the training data (X_train and y_train).

-Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
+* Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

-Evaluate the model’s performance by doing the following:
+* Evaluate the model’s performance by doing the following:

-Generate a confusion matrix.
+* Generate a confusion matrix.

-Print the classification report.
+* Print the classification report.

 <img width="531" alt="Screenshot 2023-07-18 at 12 47 27 AM" src="https://github.com/Evis-S/credit-risk-classification/assets/125109090/658249a4-aed0-4961-aadc-9bee855e3bc9">

-*Create a Logistic Regression Model 2  with the  Oversample Data *
+3.Create a Logistic Regression Model 2  with the  Oversample Data

-Import RandomOverSampler
+* Import RandomOverSampler

-Fit a logistic regression model by using the training data (X_train and y_train).
+* Fit a logistic regression model by using the training data (X_train and y_train).

-Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
+* Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

-Evaluate the model’s performance by doing the following:
+* Evaluate the model’s performance by doing the following:

-Generate a confusion matrix.
+* Generate a confusion matrix.
-Print the classification report.
+* Print the classification report.

 <img width="559" alt="Screenshot 2023-07-18 at 12 57 15 AM" src="https://github.com/Evis-S/credit-risk-classification/assets/125109090/1705536d-c353-4244-9a7f-35adbbdd89dc">